wwivbbs/docs/docs/net37_docs.md

 Each node has both these files in their network data
 directories.
 To establish the network data directory, go
-into INIT, section N, and add in the information as
+into wwivconfig, section N, and add in the information as
 requested in the menu there (Network Name, node number,
 data directory).